awsdocs/amazon-connect-admin-guide/doc_source/set-whisper-flow.md

 + An agent and customer are joined in a **chat**\.
 Using a contact attribute, an agent whisper flow records which agent is being connected to the conversation\.
 This attribute is then used in a disconnect flow to route the contact back to the same agent if the customer has a follow\-up question after the agent disconnects\.

 A whisper flow has the following characteristics:
-+ It’s a one\-sided interaction: either the customer hears or sees it, or the agent does\.
++ It's a one\-sided interaction: either the customer hears or sees it, or the agent does\.
 + It can be used to create personalized and automated interactions\.
 + It runs when a customer and agent are being connected\.